Roger Baxter

-Roger Baxter (1784–1827) was an English Jesuit, a Catholic missionary in the United States, and Prefect of Studies at Georgetown College.
+Roger Baxter (1784–1827) was an English Jesuit who traveled to the United States in 1817 to serve as a Catholic missionary in Maryland, Virginia and Pennsylvania.
+From 1819 to 1824, he served as Prefect of Studies at the newly founded Georgetown College (now Georgetown University).
+After a year in Europe in 1825, he left the Society of Jesus but returned to the US and continued to serve missions in the mid-Atlantic.
+He died in Philadelphia.

 Life

-Baxter was a native of Walton-le-Dale, near Preston, in Lancashire and studied at Stonyhurst College.
+Baxter was a native of Walton-le-Dale, near Preston, in Lancashire.
+He studied at Stonyhurst College.
 He entered the Society of Jesus in 1810.
-In 1816, in response to a letter of Rev. T.C.
-Holland, Baxter wrote a letter printed in the Preston Chroncile in defense of the Trinity.
+In 1816, in response to a letter of Rev. T. C. Holland, Baxter wrote a letter printed in the Preston Chronicle in defense of the Trinity.